Our online shop - what does it fund?

 We are based at Wombeyan Caves, just tucked inside the south-west corner of the Blue Mountains National Park NSW in the middle of nowhere!

 We run an online shop to fund our own wildlife work rescuing, rehabilitating and soft-releasing wombats and macropods (wallaroos, swamp wallabies, red-necked wallabies and eastern grey kangaroos).
 We also take any injured or orphaned native animals, birds, echidnas, snakes, lizards and goannas, and koalas.
-We put a lot of time and effort into treating treat mange in wild wombats and helping other people treat it too.
+We put a lot of time and effort and money into treating treat mange in wild wombats and helping other people treat it too.

 We value our supporters/customers and enjoy getting feedback.